w-lacki/sztos/README.md

 ## Features

-Here is a list of features based on your description:

 - **Registration and Login** with email address verification.
 - **Contest Creation** and management of students assigned to each contest.
 - **Problem Creation** and management within each contest.